yrp604/bad64-sys/docs/dev/bnil-llil.md

 ### Registers, Constants & Flags

 When parsing an instruction tree the terminals are registers, constants and flags.
-This provide the basis from which all instructions are built.
+This provides the basis from which all instructions are built.

 * `LLIL_REG` - A register, terminal
 * `LLIL_CONST` - A constant integer value, terminal